MarschmiLab/Cornell_Carpentries_Jan2025/_episodes/05-r-markdown.md

 Before we finalize our report, let's look at a few other cool features.
 Sometimes, you want to describe your data or results (like our plot) to the audience in text but the data and results may still change as you work things out.
 R Markdown offers an easy way to do this dynamically, so that the text updates as your data or results change.
 Here is how to do this.

 First, let's create a code chunk that summarizes features of our data that we can use to describe our plot to  our audience.
 Note that we set `include=FALSE` because we only want this step to happen in the background.
-For our purposes, we will calculate how many countries were included in the analysis, as well as the minimum and maximum GDP per capita values:
+For our purposes, we will calculate how many samples were included in the analysis, as well as the minimum and maximum temperature values:

 ~~~